-In the wake of an unparalleled housing crisis at the end of World War II, Glasgow Corporation rehoused the hundreds of thousands of private tenants who were living in overcrowded and unsanitary conditions in unimproved Victorian slums.
-Adopting the designs, the materials and the technologies of modernity they built into the sky, developing high rise estates on vacant sites within the city and on its periphery.
+In the wake of an unparalleled housing crisis at the end of the Second World War, Glasgow Corporation rehoused the tens of thousands of private tenants who were living in overcrowded and unsanitary conditions in unimproved Victorian slums.
+Adopting the designs, the materials and the technologies of modernity they built into the sky, developing high-rise estates on vacant sites within the city and on its periphery.

 Glasgow is aimed at an academic readership, including postgraduate students, scholars and researchers.
 It will be of interest to social, cultural and urban historians particularly interested in the United Kingdom.

 List of Figures

 - Introduction: The fluctuating fortunes of high rise

 - Inside: making homes - privacy and communality